IMJLA/Adsi/docs/en-US/ConvertTo-DistinguishedName.md

 This parameter can be used to reduce calls to Find-AdsiProvider

-Useful when that has been done already but the DomainsByFqdn and DomainsByNetbios caches have not been updated yet
+Useful when that has been done already but the DomainByFqdn and DomainByNetbios caches have not been updated yet

 ```yaml
 Type: System.String